egericke/Proof_Of_Work_r0/README.md

 ### 6. GitHub Actions Setup

-Add the environment variables as GitHub repository secrets to enable automated data collection.
+Add ALL the environment variables listed above (including the new Twitter keys) as GitHub repository secrets.
+The workflow (daily_workout.yml) is configured to read these secrets.

 ## Usage